HoneyHoneyTeam/3in1-WiFi-MultiBoard/README.md

 <br/>

-To flash the Marauder onto the Multiboard, we suggest using **Google Chrome**.

 The board supports headless mode, also known as command line (CLI).
 To simplify the process, we will continue to use [https://fzeeflasher.com/](https://fzeeflasher.com) as the demo platform.
 Here is how:

 1. Open [https://fzeeflasher.com/](https://fzeeflasher.com) in Google Chrome, select [ Serial Terminal ], then [ Connect ].
 In the pop-up window, choose [ USB Serial [ComXX] - Paired ], then click [ Connect ]